Hydra0201/Tech-Titans/docs/architecture/philosophy.md

 ### Design Principles
 - Scoring should be deterministic, i.e. a given set of inputs should always produce the same output.
-- **Interactivity** - the system makes suggests, but the user is allowed to decide.
+- **Interactivity** - the system makes suggestions, but the user is allowed to decide.
     - Maintaining some level of choice gives the user an impression of both control and responsibility
 - **Extendability** - future rules and data should be easy to evolve (i.e., don't hardcode them, represent them in a modifiable form)

 ## Problem Context
-Early in the project, I had hoped to build a system based on hard data which would take some project parameters as input and output a list of ideal interventions.
-Unfortunately, this was simply not possible; during the early planning stage of a construction project there is a great deal of uncertainty, and overly general suggestions are much more valuable than accurate, specific recommendations, as any extant project data is subject to change, and decisions are tentative.
-In my view, a heuristic system is the only reasonable way to approach the problem of sustainable intervention recommendation for early-stage construction projects.
+Design decisions in construction start long before detailed engineering data exists.
+In the early stages of a project:

+- Building form and materials are uncertain
+- Budgets are flexible
+- Sustainability goals are still being negotiated

+Attempting **data-driven precision** at this stage is misleading.
+Instead, **ranked heuristic guidance** is more valuable than exact predictions.
+Therefore, CarbonBalance uses a **transparent heuristic model** derived from expert knowledge rather than statistical modelling.

 ## Core Ideas
 CarbonBalance implements a heuristic model intended to reflect Costplan's proprietary knowledge of sustainable construction interventions, a major challenge and goal in designing this system has been to create a simple means by which this knowledge can be translated to a combination of numeric values and logical rules in a general fashion.